jlewoch/candidate/README.md

     - Using NPM you can use the following ```npm run dev``` for development.

-## Being Worked on before it can be deployed

-#### Backend
-1. Routes
-2. Services
-3. Status Codes

-#### Client
-1. Forms
-2. Applicants
-3. Grading
-4. Dashboard
-5. Redux implimentation and restructure
-6. Routes

 ## Prerequisites
 must have mysql nodejs, and knexjs installed